QubitPi/awesome-tools/README.md

 * [Huatuo-26M](https://github.com/FreedomIntelligence/Huatuo-26M) - 中文医疗问答数据集
 * [Knowledge Graph entities](https://www.ownthink.com/docs/kg/)

+### Reinforcement Learning

+* [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/the-book-2nd.html) by Sutton and Barto - is the introductory book on RL.
+It covers very basics and build up from there.
+Does not cover deep RL.

 ### Llama 2

 * [A comprehensive guide to running Llama 2 locally](https://replicate.com/blog/run-llama-locally)